List of Polish monarchs: Fragmentation of Poland (1138–1320)

-After period of fights between brothers and unstable inheritance Bolesław III Wrymouth decided to formalize succession.
-According to his testament the state was divided into provinces - one for every son and Senioral Province with capital city – Kraków.
-The testament established two principles on which new order in Poland was based - principate and seniorate.
-According to principate one duke - princeps (also called in English high duke) had supreme authority over other dukes and ruled in senioral province.
-According to seniorate princeps should be the oldest member of the dynasty, not necessarily son of the predecessor.
-During time of feudal fragmentation, as this period is called, both principles were abolished.
-Seniorate was formally abolished in 1180 during assembly of dukes and bishops in Łęczyca, where Casimir II the Just was made hereditary high duke.
-Principate was de facto abolished in 1227 with assassination of Leszek the White, after which local dukes no longer respected suzereinity of high duke, whose title became only prestigious.
+After a period of fights between brothers and unstable inheritance, Bolesław III Wrymouth decided to formalize succession.
+According to his testament, the state was divided into provinces – one for every son and a Senioral Province with the capital city Kraków.
+The testament established two principles on which the new order in Poland was based: principate and seniorate.
+One duke, the princeps (also called in English high duke), had supreme authority over other dukes and ruled the senioral province.
+This princeps should be the oldest member of the dynasty, not necessarily the son of the predecessor.
+During the time of fragmentation, both principles were abolished.
+Seniorate was formally abolished in 1180 during the assembly of dukes and bishops in Łęczyca, when Casimir II the Just was made hereditary high duke.
+The Principate was de facto ended in 1227 with the assassination of Leszek I the White, after which local dukes no longer respected suzerainty of the high duke.